Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ## Further Discussion

 Additional devices can be added by changing the deviceID = 1 statement in the software and the related Home Assistant and ThingSpeak software and credentials.

+## Results

+Setting the sleep time to 10 minutes and orienting the USB stick vertically beneath the AILKIN plug results in temperature and humidity readings which match my open air units.

+Eliminating power cords and miniaturizing the packaging improves WAF (Wife Approval Factor).

+## Conclusions

+Replacing those big bulky wired temperature sensors with simple USB sticks looks better and improves your chances of getting lucky more frequently.